sgalizia/sa-2018-landing-page/P08-Grid-System/content.md

 To use the grid, there's some setup that we'll need in our HTML.
 To start, each grid needs to be wrapped within a `<div>` with Bootstrap's [container class](http://getbootstrap.com/docs/4.0/layout/overview/#containers).

-The container defines how large the width of our grid will be (the span of the screen that your content can potentially cover.)
+The container defines how large the width of our grid will be (the span of the screen that your content can potentially cover).

 ![Container Layout](assets/container.jpg)